maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 5. Caschat page now saves question variables and general feedback back into the question.
 Fixes issue #984.
 6. Confirm support for Maxima 5.46.0 and 5.47.0.

-TODO: List of long lasting issues dealt with, that might need to be notified/closed, note that some of these have connecting issues:
- #671, #420
+TODO:

+1. Support for PHP 8.2.
+See issue #986.
+2. Fix markdown problems.
+See issue #420.
-1. Error messages: use caserror.class more fully to use user information to target error messages.
+3. Error messages: use caserror.class more fully to use user information to target error messages.
-2. Remove all "cte" code from Maxima - mostly install.
+4. Remove all "cte" code from Maxima - mostly install.

 ## For "inputs 2"?